faye0078/DNAS/README.md

 ```

 ## Contact
-If you have any questions about it, please let me know. (📧 email:wangfaye@whu.edu.cn)
+If you have any questions about it, please let me know. (📧 email: wangfaye@whu.edu.cn)